André-Elzéard d'Arbaud de Jouques

 André-Elzéard d'Arbaud de Jouques (1676–1744) was a French aristocrat, lawyer and public official.

 Biography

 Early life

 André-Elzéard d'Arbaud was born in 1676.
 His father was Jacques Arbaud.

 Career

 He received the hereditary marquisate of Jouques in 1702, as well as the Lordship of Gardanne.

-He served as an Advisor in the Parliament of Aix-en-Provence.
+He served as an Advisor in the Parlement of Aix-en-Provence.
 In 1740, he served as its Président à mortier.

 After his widowed mother purchased the Hôtel de Valbelle-Meyrargues on the Cours Mirabeau in 1695, he purchased the adjacent Hôtel de Séguiran and converted both hôtels particuliers into the Hôtel d'Arbaud-Jouques designed by the architect Jean-Baptiste Franque (1683-1758).
 It is now listed as a monument historique.
 Moreover, his portrait was painted by Michel-François Dandré-Bardon (1700–1785).

 Personal life

 In 1697, he married Anne de Citrany, daughter of Joseph de Citrany.
 They had four sons: